Social learning (social pedagogy)

 Social learning (social pedagogy) is learning that takes place at a wider scale than individual or group learning, up to a societal scale, through social interaction between peers.
-It may or may not lead to a change in attitudes and behaviour.

 Definition

 Social learning is defined as learning through the observation of other people's behaviors.
 It is a process of social change in which people learn from each other in ways that can benefit wider social-ecological systems.
 Different social contexts allow individuals to pick up new behaviors by observing what people are doing within that environment.
 Social learning and social pedagogy emphasize the dynamic interaction between people and the environment in the construction of meaning and identity.

 The process of learning a new behaviour starts by observing a behaviour, taking the information in and finally adopting that behaviour.
 Examples of environmental contexts that promote social learning are schools, media, family members and friends.

 If learning is to be considered as social, then it must: